boltpius/Linux-SystemAdmin-Tasks/Tasks/Install and-Configure-Ha-Proxy-LBR-as-load-balancer.md

-Summary of the Task:
+## Summary of the Task:

-The task involves installing and configuring HAproxy on the LBR (Load Balancer) server using yum.
-The goal is to set up HAproxy to balance the load between multiple app servers running Apache on port 8084.
+The task involves installing and configuring HAProxy on the LBR (Load Balancer) server using yum.
+The goal is to set up HAProxy to balance the load between multiple app servers running Apache on port 8084.
 Once the configuration is complete, the website can be accessed using the "StaticApp" button on the top bar.

-*Steps to Install and Configure HAproxy:*
+### Steps to Install and Configure HAProxy:

-1. I ssh into the haproxy server.
+1. SSH into the HAProxy server.
-2. I Installed HAproxy using the command: `sudo yum install haproxy`.
+2. Install HAProxy using the command: `sudo yum install haproxy`.
-3. I Opened the HAproxy configuration file: `sudo vi /etc/haproxy/haproxy.cfg`.
+3. Open the HAProxy configuration file: `sudo vi /etc/haproxy/haproxy.cfg`.
-4. I added the following lines to the configuration file to set up load balancing:
+4. Add the following lines to the configuration file to set up load balancing:

 ```haproxy
 frontend main